War Pigeons: A Remarkable History

 Cher Ami was awarded the Croix de Guerre with Palm for his incredible service and achievement.
 Arguably the most fascinating fact about Cher Ami was that he would have had no idea where the American’s nearest headquarters were, he had to rely on his homing instinct.

 Royal Blue: Another Remarkable War Pigeon

-During WW2, one pigeon from the Royal Lofts (named Royal Blue) become the first pigeon to deliver a message from a force-landed plane on the continent.
+During WW2, one pigeon from the Royal Lofts, named Royal Blue, became the first pigeon to deliver a message from a force-landed plane on the continent.
 Royal Blue was deployed on October 10th, 1940 in Holland.
 Royal Blue flew 120 miles in a mere 4 hours and 10 minutes.
-He successfully reported the information back to headquarters and late received the Dickin Medal.
+He successfully reported the information back to headquarters and later received the Dickin Medal.

 Don’t Kill the War Pigeons!